ARM-software/tracetooltests/doc/BenchmarkingStandard.md

 # Common benchmarking standard

-This offers a standardized way for applications to offer test automation features to users.
+This offers a standardized way for applications to offer customization and test automation features to users.

 There are three target groups for this initiative: